 The study showed that walking 1,000 steps each day linked to a 16 to 18 percent reduction in functional limitations two years later.
 Researchers encourage walking at least 3,000 or more steps per day, progressing to 6,000 steps.
 “It’s healthy for cartilage when you keep joints moving,” says Dr. Jay Patel, an orthopedic surgeon with Hoag Orthopedic Institute, Irvine, Calif.

 Less weight on your knee joint means less risk of knee pain, says Patel.
 “Each pound you lose translates to four times less pressure on your knees.
 So if you lose 10 pounds, it’s 40 pounds less pressure on your knees.”

 The Arthritis Foundation cites obesity as the biggest risk factor for osteoarthritis of the knee.
 The excess weight puts a strain on the knee and causes cartilage to wear away.
 In addition, fat cells are believed to produce inflammatory chemicals called cytokines that contribute to arthritis.

 4) Warm up Thoroughly

-It’s tempting to skip the warm-up and get right to your exercise program, but doing so could put undo stress on your knees.
-Jumping into a workout without warming up your muscles can cause joint pain, especially as you age, says Dr. David Kruse, board certified sports medicine specialist with Hoag Orthopedic Institute, Irvine, Calif.
+It’s tempting to skip the warm-up and get right to your exercise program, but doing so could put undue stress on your knees.
+Jumping into a workout without warming up your muscles can cause joint pain, especially as you age, says Dr. David Kruse, board-certified sports medicine specialist with Hoag Orthopedic Institute, Irvine, Calif.